 I have been happily using Ocado for the last nine years.

-It’s so much easier to swap around what’s in your trolley and check for offers online.
+It’s much easier to swap around what’s in your trolley and check for offers online.

-You can also easily see what your total is and remove stuff or change stuff in your basket accordingly.
+You can also easily see your total and remove or change stuff in your basket accordingly.

 I’ve got a whole post on ways to save money on your grocery shop, have a read and get saving: How to cut down your grocery bill.